 The amount of Social Security you receive is based on your full retirement age (FRA) which varies based on the year you were born.
 If you claim before you reach FRA you get less.
 However, once you reach full retirement age, your benefits do not cap out.
 As a matter of fact for each year after FRA that you delay taking benefits, you will accumulate a permanent increase in your benefits of 5-8% a year up until your age 70.
 The amount of the increase depends on the year you were born.

-You can find out exactly how much of an increase you would receive by using Social Security’s online calculator, which shows you the affect early or delayed retirement will have on your benefits.
+You can find out exactly how much of an increase you would receive by using Social Security's online calculator, which shows you the effect early or delayed retirement will have on your benefits.

 The spouse who files and suspends would let their own benefit accumulate delayed retirement credits and switch to this higher amount when they reach age 70.
 The spouse who files the restricted application would do the same, switching to their own benefit when they reach 70.